Vivian Dsena: Personal life

 In 2013, Dsena married his Pyaar Kii Ye Ek Kahaani co-actress Vahbbiz Dorabjee.
 They separated in 2016 and their divorce was finalised in December 2021.
 He later married Nouran Aly, an Egyptian journalist in 2022.
 They have a daughter together.
 Dsena converted to Islam in 2019 and is a practicing Muslim.
-Before his conversion to Islam, he was a Christian.
+Before his conversion to Islam, he was a Christian.The couple's second child, a son, was born in March 2026.

 Media image and other work

 In 2014, Dsena was included in Rediff's Television's Top 10 Actors list.
 Since 2013, Dsena has been placed on The Times of India Most Desirable Television Men list.
 He was ranked 31st in 2013, 4th in 2018 and 11th position in 2019 list.
 Between 2013 and 2021, Dsena's name appeared on Eastern Eyes list of 50 Sexiest Asian Men.
 He was ranked 24th in 2013, 5th in 2015, 7th in 2016, 4th in 2017, 2nd in 2018 and 3rd position in both 2019 and 2021.

 Dsena is a football enthusiast.
 Since 2013, he has also been an active part of the All Star Football Club, a celebrity football club that raises funds for charity.
 He has also participated in the Gold Charity Soccer matches to raise funds for supporting the junior artists of the industry.
 Dsena has also played in a charity soccer match against the FWICE and in a celebrity football cup in Dubai.
 He has been honored by the Bahrain government for his contributions to the entertainment industry, becoming the first Indian television actor to receive this recognition.